13 April 2025

 Of course Jesus rose on Sunday the 5th, the day Christians now designate as Easter.

-Different Christians observe Holy Week in different ways, depending on custom.
-The churches I grew up in, usually had a somber service on Good Friday, and a just-as-somber service on Easter Sunday, ’cause they usually had some sort of passion play where most of the service was focus was on Jesus getting killed.
+Different Christians observe Holy Week in different ways, depending on church and local custom.
+The churches I grew up in, usually had a somber service on Good Friday, and a just-as-somber service on Easter Sunday, ’cause they usually held some sort of passion play where most of the service was focused on Jesus getting killed.
 Lots of weeping.
 Lots of repentance and conversions.
 Happy ending, ’cause Jesus is alive, but the focus was more on him dying for our sins.
 Lots of churches tend to focus on the sad bits, ’cause we humans get depressing like that.

 But many churches—properly—spend Holy Week on the sad bits, and Easter Sunday and the weeks thereafter rejoicing.
 Because Jesus is alive.